Medically reviewed by Aimee Paik, MD, MD

 Most importantly?
 Don't forget sunscreen!
 Daily sun protection is crucial to preventing hyperpigmentation from getting worse.
 If you're looking for the perfect acne-safe sunscreen, check out 'Screen - Apostrophe's derm-approved SPF!

 We know acne and scarring can be stubborn and frustrating, but being patient with your skin and consistent with your treatments can go a long way.
-If you’re looking for support along your skincare journey, we recommend connecting with one of our board-certified dermatologists.
+If you’re looking for support along your skincare journey, we recommend getting expert treatment from a board-certified dermatologist.
 They’ll be with you every step of the way to treat your acne and scarring.
 Get started on your journey to clear skin today!